 What we didn’t like – At times, 3A becomes a busy hang out space for young Vietnamese which can make it noisy.

-Ultimately, if you are looking for a space out near nature to connect with other like-minded individuals and don’t mind the price tag, Hub Hoi An is the creative workspace for you.
-However, if you’re on a tighter budget, hoping to be closer to the city centre, Dingo Deli’s Coworking Space offers great food and a quiet, air-conditioned atmosphere.
+So ultimately, if you are looking for a space out near nature to connect with other like-minded individuals and don’t mind the price tag, Hub Hoi An is the creative workspace for you.
+However, if you’re on a tighter budget, hoping to be closer to the city centre, Dingo Deli’s coworking space offers great food and a quiet, air-conditioned atmosphere.